Polymer/old-docs-site/articles/communication.md

 What's neat about this?
 Whenever `<td-model>` updates its `items` array internally, elements that bind to `list` on the outside see the changes.
 In this example, `<polymer-localstorage>`.
-Essentially, you can think of "list" as a bus which is internal to `<my-app>`.
-Pop some data on it and any elements that care about `items` are magically **kept in sync by MDV**.
+You can think of "list" as an internal bus within `<my-app>`.
+Pop some data on it; any elements that care about `items` are magically **kept in sync by MDV**.
 This means there is one source of truth.
 Data changes are simultaneously reflected in all contexts.
 There is no no dirty check.

 **Remember:** Property bindings are two-way.
 If `<polymer-localstorage>` changes `list`, `<td-model>`'s items will also change.
 {: .alert .alert-info }

+#### Property serialization

+Wait a sec..."list" is an array.
+How can it be property bound as an HTML string attribute?

+{{site.project_title}} is smart enough to serialize primitive types (numbers, booleans, arrays, objects) when they're used in attribute bindings.
+As seen in the `ready()` callback of `<my-app>`, be sure to initialize and/or [hint the type](/polymer.html#hinting-an-attributes-type) of your properties.

 ### 2. Changed watchers {#changedwatchers}